OLonsdale/FilmTrackingSite/readme.md

 It is fully functional down to 320px width, and will have better styling.

-It will get metadata from an API.
+Clicking the search button in the add form will fetch data from an API.
+If the release date is in the future, the entry will default to planning.

 Lists can be sorted, and that sorting order will be maintained after adding a new film.